mraszyk/rc2sql/README.md

 RC2SQL takes as input a RC query and a training database and outputs a pair of RANF queries:
 - one characterizing the query's relative safety
-- and one equivalent to the query if the query is relatively safe.
+- and one equivalent to the original query if it is relatively safe.

-The training database is only used by heuristics in query translation.
+The training database is only used by heuristics in the query translation to approximate the time complexity of query evaluation over the actual database.
-The choice of a training database does NOT impact the translation's correctness.
+The choice of the training database does NOT impact the translation's correctness.

 VGTrans is our implementation of the translation by Van Gelder & Topor.
 VGTrans has the same interface as RC2SQL.

-This repository is the supplementary material for the paper
+This repository is the supplementary material for Martin Raszyk's PhD thesis.

-Practical Relational Calculus Query Evaluation

-accepted at ICDT'22.
-In particular, it contains the extended report on RC2SQL.

----

-# News:

-- November 2: added press-the-button scripts for RC query evaluation
-- September 23: the evaluation results have been updated (see `paper.pdf`) after an optimization in the translation of RA expressions to SQL (replacing `COUNT(DISTINCT ...)` by `COUNT(...)` and using `SELECT DISTINCT ...`)

 ---